espruino/BangleApps/apps/banglexercise/README.md

 ## Usage

-Select the exercise type you want to practive and go for it!
+Select the exercise type you want to practice and go for it!
 Press stop to end your exercise.